 4) Globalisation.
-The preference for an earliest or earliest-and-latest stressing pattern one may call globalisation, unifying or globalising, or simply global stress distribution.
+The preference for a latest or earliest-and-latest stressing pattern one may call or globalising, or simply global stress distribution.

 (5a) Analytical stress distribution

-At the phrase level, English-speakers much more frequently prefer analytical stress distribution with its regular suppression of stresses on anaphoric expressions such as initial articles like this and final enclitic pronouns such as it.
+At the phrase level, English-speakers mostly prefer analytical stress distribution with its regular suppression of stresses on anaphoric expressions such as initial articles like this and final enclitic pronouns such as it.

-A most striking, because so rare, example in which English speakers practically all depart from their customary analytical approach to take the unusual step of treating globally a very common expression in which stress on the contrastive word "own" would be normally expected is 'Mind your own `business.
-Contrast the more normally accented synonymous 'Pay attention to your `own affairs and items like That's `my business.
-This example is particularly remarkable because the more logical alternative stressing *Mind your `own business can be said to be so unusual as to be virtually non-existent.
-This is not true of similar expressions like It's none of our `business which, however, can alternate with the more predictable stressing especially if it's softened by use of a falling-rising tone viz It's `none of `ˏour ̥business.
+An example of English speakers departing from a more analytical approach in order to treat globally a very common expression in which stress on the contrastive word own would be usually expected is 'Mind your own `business.
+Contrast the analytically accented synonymous 'Pay attention to your `own affairs and items like That's `my business.
+This example is remarkable because the more logical alternative stressing *Mind your `own business can be said to be very unusual .
+Similar expressions like It’s none of our `business can however, alternate with the more predictable stressing especially if it’s softened by use of a falling-rising tone viz It’s `none of `ˏour ̥business.

-(5b) In the very special context of an "insistent" rising head before a Fall climax tone the usual stressing practice may be counteracted eg (i) ˏMind your ˏown ˋbusiness. (ii) It says ˏsmoking or ˏnon ˋsmoking.
+(5b) In the rather special context of an ‘insistent’ rising head before a Fall climax tone the usual stressing practice may be counteracted eg (i) ˏMind your ˏown ˋbusiness. (ii) It says ˏsmoking or ˏnon ˋsmoking.

-Many expressions are just as likely to occur in either the globalising or the analytical form eg the ˈbest of ˈboth `worlds or the ˈbest of `both worlds.
-Cf also I ˈdon't see it in ` ˏthat ˳light and I ˈdon't see it in that `light.
+Many expressions may occur in either the globalising or the analytical form eg the ˈbest of ˈboth `worlds or the ˈbest of `both worlds.
 The preference in such cases may be due not to the avoidance of re-stressing a word (or synonym for a word) but simply that an idea is present in the consciousness of the speaker.
 This can occur for example when the first speaker has seemed to have treated a subject with inadequate seriousness.
-Though no actual joke has been made the response may just as possibly be It's no joking `matter as the less English-specific type of stressing It's `no `ˏjoking ̥matter.
-The same type of explanation applies to expressions like There's ˈno (ˈ)doubt a`bout it which might be said when the speaker is confident of disbelief on the part of the collocutor.
+Though no actual joke has been made the response may just as possibly be It’s no joking `matter as the stressing It’s `no `ˏjoking ̥matter.
+The same type of explanation applies to expressions like There's ˈno doubt a`bout it which might be said when the speaker expects disbelief on the part of the collocutor.

 tendencies which in practice may be forsaken by the individual speaker